OpsiMate/documentation/opsimate-docs/docs/providers-services/overview.md

 # 🎯 Providers & Services Overview

-Understanding the relationship between providers and services is key to effectively using Service Peek for infrastructure monitoring.
+Understanding the relationship between providers and services is key to effectively using OpsiMate for infrastructure monitoring.

 ## 🏗️ What are Providers?